haushouse/bento/_works/capstone.md

 <li class="glide__slide" style="text-align: left;"> <img src="/assets/images/cDraft1.png" alt="first iteration">

 <small>The screens were created to fit on the Gameboy Color.
-The resolution was set to 160 x 144 px before starting on the Gameboy Advance Color is .</small>
+Screen resolution was set to 160 x 144 px before starting on the Gameboy Advance Color is .</small>

 </li>